Krapar - Գրաբար - Classical Armenian

 3P սիրէին լային հեղուին գոյին

-loved wept poured existed
+loved, was loved wept poured existed

 Present Subjunctive